 The Sine bar diagram was shown below and the parts of the sine bar are explained below in the Construction of sine bar tab.

-Construction of Sine bar:
+Explain the Construction of Sine bar?

-- The length of the sine bar is used for specifying a sine bar i.e. at 200mm,sine bar is nothing but the distance between the centres of the two rollers equal to 200 mm.
+- The length of the sine bar is used for specifying a sine bar i.e. at 200mm,sine bar is nothing but the distance between the centers of the two rollers equal to 200 mm.

 - The top and bottom surface of the sine bar must be parallel to the line joining to the center of the rollers.